PanosEko/devtrack-frontend/README.md

 ## Technologies used
 - Next.js 13: React framework for building server-rendered and statically exported applications.
 - TypeScript: A statically typed superset of JavaScript that enhances code quality and maintainability.
-- Tailwind CSS: Utility-first CSS framework for rapid UI development.
+- Tailwind CSS: Utility-first CSS framework for UI development.
-- Zustand: Lightweight state management library for React applications.
-- Headless UI: Collection of accessible and reusable UI components.

 ## Important Note